sundgenomics/sundgenomics.github.io/directsequencing.md

      * We schedule the sequencing with the first availability from the date you have mentioned that the samples are ready
      * We check that we have the required files at least the day before the schedule sequencing date
 4. You place the submission pool in the freezer
-     * Indicate on the tube the submission_ID and the concentration
+     * Label the tube with submission ID, library concentration, name or initials and date of library submission to our freezer.
      * min.
-10ul at 4nM (fully QCed library pools only)
+45 uL at 1nM
      * min.
+20ul at 4nM (fully QCed library pools only)
-10ul at 10nM (single or pooled libraries for platform QC)
+     * min.
+10ul at 10nM (pooled libraries for platform QC)

 During that process, if there is any question or change, please email us at genomics@sund.ku.dk mentioning the submission_ID.